-Applicable income taxes on income before extraordinary items - This optional worksheet assists in the calculation of applicable income taxes on Schedule RI, item 8, "Income (loss) before income taxes and extraordinary items and other adjustments."
-This calculation applies to institutions that report no amounts in Schedule RI, item 11, "Extraordinary items and other adjustments, net of income taxes."
+Applicable income taxes on income before discontinued operations - This optional worksheet assists in the calculation of applicable income taxes on Schedule RI, item 8, "Income (loss) before applicable income taxes and discontinued operations."
+This calculation applies to institutions that report no amounts in Schedule RI, item 11, "Discontinued operations, net of applicable income taxes."

-If your institution reports any "Extraordinary items and other adjustments" in Schedule RI-E, item 3, applicable income taxes on your institution's income (loss) (including both item 8 of Schedule RI and the "Extraordinary items and other adjustments" in items 3.a.(1), 3.b.(1), and 3.c.(1) of Schedule RI-E) generally must be computed.
-This amount must then be allocated between Schedule RI, item 9, "Applicable income taxes (on item 8)," and Schedule RI-E, items 3.a.(2), 3.b.(2), and 3.c.(2), "Applicable income tax effect," in a reasonable and consistent manner.
+If your institution reports any "Discontinued operations" in Schedule RI-E, item 3, then applicable income taxes generally must be computed on your institution's income (loss) (including both item 8 of Schedule RI and the "Discontinued operations" in items 3.a.(1) and 3.b.(1) of Schedule RI-E).
+This amount must then be allocated between Schedule RI, item 9, "Applicable income taxes (on item 8)," and Schedule RI-E, items 3.a.(2) and 3.b.(2), "Applicable income tax effect," in a reasonable and consistent manner.
 State member banks should contact their Federal Reserve District Bank for additional information regarding this calculation and allocation.
 National banks, FDIC-supervised banks, and savings associations should contact the FDIC's Data Collection and Analysis Section in Washington, D.C.
 (800-688-FDIC).